Towards Easier and Faster Sequence Labeling for Natural Language Processing: A Search-based Probabilistic Online Learning Framework (SAPO): Experiments

-For search-based learning methods, we choose structured perceptrons (Perc) \citep{Collins2002} and MIRA \citep{jmlr/CrammerS03}, which are arguably the most popular search-based learning methods, as the baselines.
-In most cases, the averaged versions of perceptrons and MIRA work empirically better than naive versions of perceptron and MIRA \citep{Collins2002,acl/McDonaldCP05,daume06thesis,jmlr/Chiang12}.
-Thus we also compare SAPO with averaged versions of perceptrons and MIRA.
+For search-based learning methods, we choose structured perceptrons (Perc) \cite{Collins2002} and MIRA \cite{jmlr/CrammerS03}, which are arguably the most popular search-based learning methods, as the baselines.
+In most cases, the averaged versions of structured perceptrons and MIRA work empirically better than naive versions of structured perceptron and MIRA \cite{Collins2002,acl/McDonaldCP05,daume06thesis,jmlr/Chiang12}.
+Thus we also compare SAPO with averaged versions of structured perceptrons and MIRA.
 To differentiate the naive and averaged versions, we denote them as Perc-Naive, Perc-Avg, MIRA-Naive, MIRA-Avg, respectively.
-Moreover, the MIRA method has the Nbest versions \citep{jmlr/CrammerS03,acl/McDonaldCP05}, which adopts top-$n$ search and update instead of Viterbi search and update.
+Moreover, the MIRA method has the Nbest versions \cite{jmlr/CrammerS03,acl/McDonaldCP05}, which adopt top-$n$ search and update instead of Viterbi search and update.
 We also choose Nbest versions of MIRA as the additional baselines.
-We denote the Nbest MIRA with naive training as MIRA-Nbest-Naive, and denote the one with averaged training as MIRA-Nbest-Avg.
+We denote the Nbest MIRA with naive training as MIRA-Nbest-Naive and denote the one with averaged training as MIRA-Nbest-Avg.

-The regularization strength $\lambda$ of CRF are tuned among values $0.1, 0.5, 1, 2, 5$, and are determined on the development data provided by the standard dataset (POS-Tag) or simply via 4-fold cross validation on the training set (Bio-NER, Chunking, and Act-Recog).
-With this automatic tuning for regularization strength, we set $2, 5, 1$ and $5$ for POS-Tag, Bio-NER, Word-Seg, and Act-Recog tasks, respectively.
-To give no tuning advantage to SAPO, SAPO simply uses the same regularizer and the same learning rate as CRF use.
-All the tuning are based on CRF, and there is no additional tuning for SAPO.
+The regularization strength $\lambda$ of CRF is tuned among values $0.1, 0.5, 1, 2, 5$ and are determined on the development data provided by the standard dataset (POS-Tag) or simply via 4-fold cross validation on the training set (Bio-NER and Chunking).
+With this automatic tuning for regularization strength, we set it to be $2, 5, 1$ for POS-Tag, Bio-NER, and Chunking tasks, respectively.
+To give no tuning advantage to SAPO, SAPO simply uses the same regularizer and the same learning rate as CRF does.
+All the tuning is based on CRF, and there is no additional tuning for SAPO.

-Also, the proposed SAPO algorithm use the same top-$n$ search scheme as the Nbest MIRA use.
-As shown in prior work \citep{jmlr/CrammerS03,acl/McDonaldCP05,jmlr/Chiang12}, it is good enough to use $n=5$ or $n=10$ for Nbest MIRA.
+Also, the proposed SAPO algorithm uses the same top-$n$ search scheme as the Nbest MIRA does.
+As shown in the previous work \cite{jmlr/CrammerS03,acl/McDonaldCP05,jmlr/Chiang12}, it is good enough to use $n=5$ or $n=10$ for Nbest MIRA.
 It is also good enough to use $n=5$ or $n=10$ for the proposed SAPO algorithm.
 Thus, we set $n=5$ for Nbest MIRA and SAPO for fast speed.
-All methods use the same set of features.
-Experiments are performed on a computer with the Intel(R) Xeon(R) 3.0GHz CPU.